Say Cheese! Taking the perfect before and after photo.

 - Remove your jewelry.
 Take off any earrings, necklaces, nose or nipple rings.
 Nothing in the picture should take the focus off your body.

-After 3 months mark your progress.
+After three months, mark your progress.
 Use these suggestions for taking the perfect AFTER shot.
 Follow the same guidelines as the BEFORE pictures, with these added points.

 - AFTER -